Categoricity and multidimensional diagrams: Compact abstract elementary classes

 Compact AECs are an axiomatization of the AECs ``essentially below $\kappa$'' introduced by Boney \cite[2.10]{tamelc-jsl}.
-They encompass classes of models of an $\Ll_{\kappa, \omega}$ sentence, $\kappa$ a strongly compact, and more generally AECs closed under $\kappa$-complete ultraproducts, $\kappa$ a strongly compact cardinal below (yes, below!) the Löwenheim-Skolem-Tarski number.
-The reader who does not want to process yet another abstract definition can with little loss think of $\K_{\ge \kappa}$, where $\K$ is an AEC and $\kappa > \LS (\K)$ is a strongly compact cardinal\footnote{With a little bit of care, one could adapt the definitions to work also with \emph{almost} strongly compact cardinals, see \cite{btr-almost-compact-tams}.
+They encompass classes of models of an $\Ll_{\kappa, \omega}$ sentence, $\kappa$ a strongly compact, and more generally AECs closed under $\kappa$-complete ultraproducts, $\kappa$ a strongly compact cardinal below (yes, below!) the L{\"o}wenheim-Skolem-Tarski number.
+The reader who does not want to process yet another abstract definition can with little loss think of:

+$(*)$ $\K_{\ge \kappa}$, where $\K$ is an AEC and $\kappa > \LS (\K)$ is a strongly compact cardinal\footnote{With a little bit of care, one could adapt the definitions to work also with \emph{almost} strongly compact cardinals, see \cite{btr-almost-compact-tams}.
 Since there are no obvious benefits, we have not bothered.}.

+Why is ``$\kappa$-compact'' chosen?
+Restricting ourselves as in $(*)$ is natural as we consider only models of cardinality $\geq \kappa$ and in many cases $\LS(\K) << \kappa.$ This disappears for $\kappa$-compact.
+An additional point is that elementary classes become a special case when we allow $\kappa = \aleph_{0}.$